gvanem/Dump1090/README.md

 **[tools/debug.html](tools/debug.html)** to load and analyze the generated `frames.js` file:  ![Example](debug-frames.png).

-## How this program work?
+## How this program works?

 The code is very documented and written in order to be easy to understand.
-For the diligent programmer with a *Mode S* specification at hand, it should be trivial to understand how it works.
+For the diligent programmer with a *Mode S*<br>
+specification at hand, it should be trivial to understand how it works.

 The algorithms I used were obtained basically looking at many messages as displayed using a throw-away SDL program, and trying to model the algorithm